Drug Detox in Connecticut

 • Service for hearing impaired

-• Inpatient hospital detox, hospital inpatient rehab and hospital inpatient treatment
+• Inpatient hospital treatment, hospital inpatient treatment and inpatient hospital detox

 Va Healthcare Systems Of Connecticut Substance Abuse Treatment Program - West Haven, CT